langfuse/langfuse-python/examples/fastapi_example/README.md

 2. **Endpoints**:
    - `/`: Returns a simple message demonstrating the usage of Langfuse with FastAPI.
-   - `/campaign/`: Accepts a prompt query parameter and utilizes OpenAI to generate a response.
-It also traces events using Langfuse.
+   - `"/campaign/"`: Accepts a `prompt` and employs Langfuse for event tracing.
+(Note: OpenAI is referenced for context but not used in this example).

 3. **Integration**:
    - Langfuse: Utilized for event tracing with `trace`, `score`, `generation`, and `span` operations.
 (Note that OpenAI is not actually used here to generate an answer to the prompt.
 This example is just to show how to use FastAPI with the Langfuse SDK)